 If you’re looking for the ultimate winter getaway I’ve just had a couple of days enjoying the luxury at The Lindis, a stunning lodge, close to the Lindis Pass in the South Island.

 We headed off early from our home near Arrowtown via the Gibbston Valley to Cromwell.
-Then, instead of taking the direct route, we detoured to St Bathans, a place I had not visited before.
+But instead of taking the direct route, we detoured to St Bathans, a place I had not visited before.
 Hangry from an early morning start, we rang ahead to check the famous Vulcan Hotel was open.
 The lunch menu had been scaled back, but I was very happy with one of Wanda’s (the proprietor’s) homemade beef and a blue cheese pies…delicious.

 The town started as a tented city, but over time it turned into a real town.
 Streets were formed and wood, iron and mud-brick buildings replaced the calico huts.
 At the height of the gold rush, the population peaked at 2,000 and was served by a police station, courthouse, jail, hospital, 13 hotels, two banks and many businesses.